Probesys/bileto/README.md

 It allows you to:

 - manage your tickets (create, answer, manage their lifecycle) in a modern way (clear timeline, efficient lists);
+- attach files to your messages;
 - isolate your users and tickets in organizations;
 - finely manage roles and permissions;
 - create and answer to tickets by emails;
+- login with LDAP;
 - and a lot more to come: [see our roadmap to learn more.](/ROADMAP.md)

 **Please note that Bileto is in an active development phase.**